seongq/flowmse/README.md

 where `your_dataset_dir` should be a containing subdirectories `train/` and `valid/` (optionally `test/` as well).

 Each subdirectory must itself have two subdirectories `clean/` and `noisy/`, with the same filenames present in both.
 We currently only support training with `.wav` files.

+To get the training set WSJ0-CHIME3, we refer to https://github.com/sp-uhh/sgmse and execute create_wsj0_chime3.py.

+To see all available training options, run python train.py --help.

 ## Evaluation
   To evaluate on a test set, run